nautobot/nautobot/nautobot/docs/development/getting-started.md

 After these two files are created, you can use the normal **invoke** commands to manage the development containers.

+### Docker Development - Microsoft Visual Studio Code

+The `devcontainer.json` and `nautobot.code-workspace` files are provided to ease development when using VS Code and the Remote-Containers extension.
+After opening the project directory in VS Code in a supported environment, you will be prompted by VS Code to "Reopen in Container" and "Open Workspace".
+Select "Reopen in Container" to build and start the dev containers.
+Once your window is connected to the container, you can open the workspace which enables support for Run/Debug.

+To start Nautobot, select "Run Without Debugging" or "Start Debugging" from the Run menu.
+Once Nautobot has started, you will be prompted to open a browser to connect to Nautobot.

 ### Python Virtual Environment Workflow

 There are a few things you'll need: